mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Spell Speeds and Effect Types.md

 ## Spell/Trap Effect Types

-Much like monster effects, Spell/Trap effects can also be split into the following effect types:
+Much like Monster effects, Spell/Trap effects also have effect types, pretty much equivalent to these of Monster effect types:

-* Continuous effects
+* Continuous effects - Found in Continuous Spell/Trap cards, Field Spell cards and Equip Spell cards
-* Trigger-like effects
+* Trigger-like effects - Found in Continuous Spell/Trap cards
-* Ignition-like effects
+* Ignition-like effects - Found in Continuous Spell cards
-* Quick-like effects
+* Quick-like effects - Found mostly in Trap cards

-Same things apply, as monster effects.
+Same things apply, as in Monster effects types.

-## Spell Speeds
+## Spell Speed Tiers

 The term "Spell Speed" describes when you can activate certain cards or effects.
+There are 3 tiers of Spell Speed in the game:

 ### Spell Speed 1

-* Includes normal Spells and Trigger and Ignition effects.
+Includes Normal, Continuous, Equip, Field and Ritual Spell cards, Trigger and Ignition Monster effects, Trigger-like and Ignition-like Spell/Trap effects.

-* Spell Speed 1 effects can only start a chain and they cannot be chained to Spell Speed 2 and Spell Speed 3 effects.
+* Spell Speed 1 effects can only start a Chain and they cannot be chained to Spell Speed 2 and Spell Speed 3 effects.
 * If 2 or more Spell Speed 1 effects happen simultaneously then they do chain with each other in the following order (also known as "**SEGOC**" - Simultaneous Effects Go On Chain):
   1. **Turn player's mandatory effects first**.
 If there's more than 1 the turn player chooses the order.
   2. **Non-turn player's mandatory effects**.
 If there's more than 1 the non-turn player chooses the order.
   3. **Turn player's optional effects**.
 If there's more than 1 the turn player chooses the order.
   4. **Non-turn player's optional effects**.
 If there's more than 1 the non-turn player chooses the order.

+### Spell Speed 2

+Includes Quick Play Spell cards, Normal and Continuous Trap cards, Quick Monster effects, Quick-like Spell/Trap card effects.

+* Spell Speed 2 effects can start or add to a Chain and they can be chained to Spell Speed 1 and Spell Speed 2 effects.

+### Spell Speed 3

+Includes Counter Trap cards.

+* Spell Speed 3 effects can start or add to a Chain and they can be chained to Spell Speed 1 Spell Speed 2 and other Spell Speed 3 effects.